sspaeti/listmonk-rss/README.md

 ## Features

-- Receive push notifications when newsletters are scheduled (this gives you an opportunity to review the content before it is sent out)
+- Receive push notifications when newsletters are scheduled
 - Automatically fetch new items from RSS feeds
 - Create newsletters based on a Markdown template
 - Schedule newsletters with new items with configurable delay